The Thakhek Loop by Motorcycle: The Full Guide (2024)

 Thakhek Loop 4-Day Itinerary

 This itinerary is by no means the only way to do the Thakhek Loop.
-It is, however, an itinerary that sees you driving safe distances and covering all the noteworthy places on the Loop.
+It does, however, see that you drive safe distances and cover all the noteworthy places on the Loop.

 Day 1: Thakhek to Thalang